Maxentius of Aquileia

-Maxentius of Aquileia (d.
-830s) (Italian ‘Massenzio’) was an Italian Patriarch.
-Maxentius served as the Patriarch of Aquileia from 811 until his death in 837.
+Maxentius of Aquileia (Note: Massenzio di Aquileia.) (d.
+830s) was the patriarch of Aquileia from 811 until his death in 837.

 Biography

 Not much is known about Maxentius's date of birth, or his early life.
-His rise to prominence as the Patriarch of Aquileia was not until the death of his predecessor Ursus which occurred in the early months of the 811s.
+His rise to prominence as the patriarch of Aquileia was not until the death of his predecessor Ursus which occurred in the early months of the 811s.
 Records show that he quickly picked up where Ursus had left off, soliciting in Charlemagne's court (810/811s) for funds in order to rebuild Aquileia.

-Background: The Three Chapters Dispute
+Background: the schism of the Three Chapters

-Maxentius's success in being elected to the office of the Patriarch of Aquileia occurred after the period known as the Three Chapters dispute.
-The Three Chapters dispute had roots early in 551.
+Maxentius's success in being elected to the office of Patriarch of Aquileia occurred after the period known as the schism of the Three Chapters.
+The schism of the Three Chapters had roots early in 551.
 However, the dispute did not pose a threat until it became a significant issue in the eyes Lombard Church at beginning of the 554s.
-Some argue that the Three Chapters dispute was essential a schism, a division caused by strong opposition towards beliefs or theological orthodoxy between two parties.
-Around 551 there was initial proclamation by Justinian I that condemned certain parts of theocratic works and beliefs of the Chalcedonian orthodox in the capital of Constantinople.
-In response, the Chalcedonian orthodox doctrine issued their own interpretation of the relationship between the divinity and human nature of Jesus Christ.
-The Chalcedonian orthodox argued that Jesus has two natures, one human and one divine and that these two natures subsisted together.
-Justinian I's condemnation on specific issues of the council of the Chalcedonian orthodoxy was received badly in the West.
-In Rome, the papacy eventually fell to Justinian I's decision on the condemnation of the Chalcedonian orthodoxy.
+Some argue that the schism of the Three Chapters was essential a schism, a division caused by strong opposition towards beliefs or theological orthodoxy between two parties.
+Around 551 there was initial proclamation by Justinian I that condemned certain parts of theocratic works and beliefs of the Chalcedonian Orthodox in the capital of Constantinople.
+In response, the Chalcedonian Orthodox doctrine issued their own interpretation of the relationship between the divinity and human nature of Jesus Christ.
+The Chalcedonian Orthodox argued that Jesus has two natures, one human and one divine and that these two natures subsisted together.
+Justinian I's condemnation on specific issues of the council of the Chalcedonian Orthodoxy was received badly in the West.
+In Rome, the papacy eventually fell to Justinian I's decision on the condemnation of the Chalcedonian Orthodoxy.
 This in turn led to the Northern Italian churches of Aquileia and Milan excommunicating the papacy for its decision to support Justinian I. The conflict between the Northern Italian church and Justinian I's position, and the papacy manifested itself in a debate that would unexpectedly threaten the unity of Christianity.

-In particular, the conflict of The Three Chapter's dispute resulted in the Church of the Aquileia splitting in two.
-There was the ‘new’ Aquileia in Grado, which was pro-Roman, and there was the ‘old’ Aquileia church which retained its loyalty to the Chalcedonian orthodox and wished to be under the protection of the Lombard King.
-The re shuffling of allegiance led to a “degree of cultural separation from Rome.”
+In particular, the schism of the Three Chapters resulted in the Church of Aquileia splitting in two.
+There was the "new" Aquileian church in Grado, which was pro-Roman, and there was the "old" Aquileian church which retained its loyalty to the Chalcedonian Orthodox and wished to be under the protection of the Lombard king.
+The reshuffling of allegiance led to a "degree of cultural separation from Rome."